skocic/docker-vagrant-debian/README.md

 # docker-vagrant-debian

 A Debian Docker image for Vagrant Docker provider.
+Forked from nishidayuya/docker-vagrant-debian

 This image is based on [official Debian image](https://hub.docker.com/_/debian/) and includes minimum Vagrant box features.